Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 How much does the Spain Digital Nomad Visa fee cost?

-The cost of the Spanish Digital Nomad Visa fee is dependent on your relevant exchange rate and currency, but you can expect to pay around $85 per application.
+The cost of the Spanish Digital Nomad Visa fee is around $85 per application.
+This may vary on relevant exchange rate and currency.

 Do digital nomads pay taxes in Spain?